Multiple Positions in

 Graduate Research Assistantship

 The Forest Advanced Computing & Artificial Intelligence Lab (FACAI) at Purdue University is seeking applicants for multiple positions in forest ecology.
-The successful candidates will coordinate the global forest expert team in Science-i (see the map below) and the Global Forest Biodiversity Initiative (GFBI) to lead fundamental research in global forest ecology, and support communities worldwide, especially the under-represented.
+The successful candidates will coordinate the global forest expert team in Science-i to lead fundamental research in global forest ecology, augmented by the state-of-the-art artificial intelligence (AI) tools.

-Postdoctoral Research Associate will receive annual compensation of ca. US $52,000-$55,000 with benefits (medical insurance etc.).
+Postdoctoral Research Associate will receive a competitive annual compensation with benefits (medical insurance etc.).
 The initial appointment is for 24 months.
 Additional support may be available pending funding availability and satisfactory performance.

 Graduate Research Assistant will receive full salary and benefits (medical insurance etc.), plus tuition remissions.
 The total award package is worth $61,464 – $70,000 per year.